curl/curl/docs/libcurl/curl_getdate.md

 ## day of the week items

 Specifies a day of the week.
-Days of the week may be spelled out in full (using English): `Sunday', `Monday', etc or they may be abbreviated to their first three letters.
+Days of the week may be spelled out in full (using English): 'Sunday', 'Monday', etc or they may be abbreviated to their first three letters.
 This is usually not info that adds anything.

 ## pure numbers